bparanj/crystal/computer/power/power-cables.md

 3. Laptop Model and Power Cable Compatibility: Lenovo provides a support page where you can search for your laptop model and find the compatible power cable.
 Visit the Lenovo support site, enter your laptop model number, and browse the listed compatible accessories.

-4. User Manual: Refer to your laptop's user manual, as it typically specifies the power requirements and compatible cable types for your specific model.
+4. User Manual: Refer to your laptop's user manual, as it  specifies the power requirements and compatible cable types for your specific model.

 5. Original Charger: If you still have the original charger that came with your laptop, use that as a reference to find a matching replacement cable.